 The curriculum focuses on topics such as mining and exploring, data visualization, and statistical analysis.
 Typical courses include:

 - Experimental statistics

 Program Competencies and Objectives

-A master’s degree in data science prepares students to become tomorrow’s data science leaders who solve real-world problems using the latest tools and analytical methods.
+A master’s degree in data science prepares students to become tomorrow’s data science leaders, capable of solving real-world problems using the latest tools and analytical methods.
 The multidisciplinary curriculum, which draws from computer science, statistics, management, and the social sciences, prepares graduates to:

 - Apply statistical analysis and machine learning techniques to make predictions and identify patterns

 - Appreciate the ethical and legal considerations associated with data privacy and security